wazuh/wazuh-chef/README.md

 Deploy Wazuh platform using Chef cookbooks.
 Chef recipes are prepared for installing and configuring Agent, Manager (cluster) and RESTful API.

+## Dependencies

+Every cookbook will install its own required dependencies, *Berksfile* and *metadata.rb* contain all the information about which dependencies will be installed.

+There is software that must be installed in order to ensure the correct installation.

+- Curl
+- Wget
+- Chef Server Core v12.19.31

 ## Cookbooks

 * [Wazuh Agent ](https://github.com/wazuh/wazuh-chef/tree/master/wazuh_agent)